Soukous: Formation and paternity debate

-During the late 1960s, Congolese musicians, much like their Western contemporaries exploring dances such as the twist and the stroll, developed a succession of new styles to maintain their competitive edge.
-In 1968, Orchestre Sinza innovated the genre further with a variation known as mossaka.
-The group's popularity surged following the addition of singer Pierre Moutouari, leading to their first Paris tour and a recording contract with the French label Pathé Marconi.
-Meanwhile, Nicolas Kasanda wa Mikalay, widely known as Docteur Nico, introduced kiri-kiri, a new dance form inspired partly by the Western jerk.
-Kiri-kiri compositions followed the standard Congolese rumba format before introducing a decelerated sebene marked by a brief guitar flourish, allowing dancers to showcase novel steps.
-Nico's 1968 composition "Kiri-Kiri Mabina Ya Sika" ("Kiri-Kiri, the New Dance"), performed with his group Fiesta Sukisa, became the defining anthem of the style.
-Other artists and bands soon followed suit.
-Les Bantous de la Capitale experimented with hybrids, such as Pamelo Mounk'a's "Masuwa", billed as soukous-kiri-kiri.
-Tabu Ley Rochereau introduced the jobs, a dance he described as blending the jerk with Congolese rumba.
-His 1968 composition "Martin Luther King", a tribute to the slain civil rights leader, exemplified this style.
-Notable for its ambitious references, including to Johnny Hallyday and Mao Zedong, and its eight-minute runtime, the track employed a Western-style drum kit and pointed toward the gradual obsolescence of traditional percussion setups like maracas.
-This period saw a proliferation of new dance styles rooted in Congolese rumba, including Jeannot Bombenga's mambenga, Joseph Kabasele's yéké yéké (described as the "eighth phase of the rumba"), and others such as Apollo 11.
-Docteur Nico would later reflect, "We invent a new dance style every day".
-Despite this stylistic diversification, Congolese rumba remained the genre's foundational framework.
+During the late 1960s, Congolese musicians, much like Western artists experimenting with dances such as the twist and the stroll, created a series of new dance styles in order to remain competitive and attract younger audiences.
+In 1968, Orchestre Sinza Kotoko innovated the genre further with a variation known as mossaka.
+The band's popularity increased significantly after singer Pierre Moutouari joined them, which led to their first tour in Paris and a recording contract with the French label Pathé Marconi.
+Around the same period, Docteur Nico introduced kiri-kiri, a dance style partly influenced by the Western jerk dance.
+Kiri-kiri songs generally followed the standard structure of Congolese rumba before moving into the sebene section, where dancers could perform new dance steps.
+Docteur Nico's 1968 composition "Kiri-Kiri Mabina Ya Sika" ("kiri-kiri, the new dance"), recorded with Fiesta Sukisa, became the defining anthem of the style.
+Other groups soon experimented with similar innovations.
+Les Bantous de la Capitale experimented with hybrids, such as Pamelo Mounk'a's "Masuwa", which was billed as soukous-kiri-kiri.
+Tabu Ley Rochereau also introduced a dance style known as the jobs, which he described as a blend of the jerk and Congolese rumba.
+His 1968 song "Martin Luther King", which he dedicated to the assassinated American civil rights leader, exemplified this style.
+The song stood out for its references to international figures such as Johnny Hallyday and Mao Zedong, its eight-minute length, and its use of a Western-style drum kit, which reflected the gradual obsolescence of older percussion instruments such as maracas.
+This period saw a proliferation of new dance styles rooted in Congolese rumba, including Jeannot Bombenga's mambenga, Le Grand Kallé's yéké yéké (described as the "eighth phase of the rumba"), and others such as Apollo 11.
+Reflecting on the rapid musical changes of the period, Docteur Nico later stated, "We invent a new dance style every day".
+Despite this stylistic diversification, Congolese rumba remained the main foundation of the genre.

-Members of Zaïko Langa Langa—JP Buse, Jossart N'Yoka Longo, and Claude Nsumbu Makola (Nsumbu Lengi Lenga)—at Ngoss Club in Kasa-Vubu, Kinshasa, circa 1983.

-During this epoch, the dominant orchestras in Congolese music included O.K.
-Jazz, African Fiesta National, African Fiesta Sukisa, and Les Bantous de la Capitale, followed closely by Négro Succès, Conga Succès, and Cobantou.
-For Nicolas Kasanda, who led African Fiesta Sukisa, the period marked a creative high point.
-Simultaneously, Orchestre Sinza emerged as a paradox: a second-tier orchestra within Congo-Brazzaville that nonetheless became the top-selling African act in the Pathé Marconi catalog from 1969 to 1974.
-Orchestre Sinza's innovations played a crucial role in shaping the so-called "third school" of Congolese music, most notably influencing the band Zaïko Langa Langa.
-In 1974, Zaïko Langa Langa adopted many of Orchestre Sinza's stylistic features: a brisk 4/4 tempo, eighth-note doubling in the sebene, free-form dance, and celebratory rhythms.
+During this epoch, the dominant bands in Congolese music included TPOK Jazz, African Fiesta National, African Fiesta Sukisa, and Les Bantous de la Capitale, followed closely by Négro Succès, Conga Succès, and Cobantou.
+Orchestre Sinza simultaneously emerged as a second-tier orchestra in Congo-Brazzaville that nonetheless became the top-selling African act in the Pathé Marconi catalog from 1969 to 1974.
+Their innovations played a crucial role in shaping the so-called "third school" of Congolese music, most notably influencing the band Zaïko Langa Langa.
+In 1974, Zaïko Langa Langa adopted many of Orchestre Sinza's stylistic features, such as a brisk 4/4 tempo, eighth-note doubling in the sebene, free-form dance, and celebratory rhythms.
 The sebene in Zaïko Langa Langa's "Éluzam", often cited as the "birth certificate" of the third school, mirrored the sebene from Orchestre Sinza's 1969 track "Vévé".